solidsnk86/portfolioWeb/README.md

 </div>

-`This is my web portfolio in React with NextJs 14`
+`This is my web portfolio made with React and NextJs 14`

 Welcome to my portfolio, a space where I showcase my diverse range of projects.
 Leveraging the `GitHub Stats API`, you can explore the star count of each project, providing insight into their popularity and community engagement.
 The dynamic and personalized features are powered by `Google Sheets CSV` integration, enabling seamless updates and a tailored experience.